Molus (son of Ares)

 In Greek mythology, Molus (/ˈmoʊləs/; Ancient Greek: Μῶλος Molos means 'toil and moil') was a member of the Aetolian royal family.

 Family

 Molus was the son of Ares and princess Demonice, daughter of King Agenor of Pleuron.
 He had three brothers namely: Evenus, Pylus and Thestius.
 Molus was the father of Moline who mothered the Molionides by Actor of Elis.

 Mythology

-Molus only appeared in Apollodorus, Bibliotheca where the scholar discussed the descendants of Aeolus, son of Hellen:And Agenor, son of Pleuron, married Epicaste, daughter of Calydon, and begat Porthaon and Demonice, who had Evenus, Molus, Pylus, and Thestius by Ares.
+Molus only appeared in Apollodorus, where the scholar discussed the descendants of Aeolus, son of Hellen:And Agenor, son of Pleuron, married Epicaste, daughter of Calydon, and begat Porthaon and Demonice, who had Evenus, Molus, Pylus, and Thestius by Ares.